Casper Andreas

-Casper Andreas (born September 28, 1972) is a Swedish actor, film director, screenwriter, and film producer based in New York City.
-He is openly gay.
+Casper Andreas (born September 28, 1972) is a Swedish actor, film director, screenwriter and film producer based in New York City.

 Career

 Andreas was born in Sweden.
 He made his feature film debut as a director with the romantic comedy Slutty Summer (2004).
 Since then, he has directed numerous, award-winning films, including A Four Letter Word (2007), Between Love and Goodbye (2008), The Big Gay Musical (2009), and Violet Tendencies (2010).
 His most recent film Going Down in LA-LA Land appeared at several film festivals in 2011.
 Variety suggested that Andreas "shows signs of maturing talent" with this film and called his performance "dangerously sexy."

 Andreas has worked with talents such as Mindy Cohn, Alec Mapa, Bruce Vilanch, and Marcus Patrick.
 He is the head of Embrem Entertainment.

 Going Down in LA-LA Land

 Based on the literary work of Andy Zeffer, Casper Andreas directed the 2011 film Going Down in LA-LA Land.
 The film follows a struggling actor, Adam, as he moves to Hollywood and tries to break into the film business.
 With his friend Nick's urging, Adam takes a role in front of the camera and becomes an instant success ... in gay pornography.

 "It's the gay Pretty Woman," states Andreas, "It wasn't meant to glamorize the porn industry in any way, but I needed to show how (Adam) gets seduced by it.
 Adam loses control."